 Zoom H4n .
 This is a very handy device, which includes some decent stereo mics in an X-Y configuration.
 Some of my recordings were made with just the onboard mics.
 It is, however, a rather noisy recorder, with rather noisy mics and pre-amps.
 It does have a lot of features, and includes 48v phantom power.
 A newer model is available, with a better build and quieter preamps, the Zoom H4n Pro.

 Sony PCM-M10.
-This recorder is smaller and lighter than the Zoom H4n, and has better pre-amps.
+This recorder is smaller and lighter than the Zoom H4n and has better pre-amps.
 It does not have phantom power.
 The 3.5 input jack on mine died, and sadly it is no longer made.
 It occasionally can be found on Ebay.

 Microphones

 DIY mics made with EM 172 capsules and Clippy mics (EM-172/272).
 I have several sets of these little capsules, both homemade and versions from Micbooster.com.
 I use them in “tree ears” and in spaced arrays, and in my parabolic dish.
-The capsule are a bit “bright”, but the self-noise is quite low, they are very convenient and inexpensive.
-The Clippy mics are better built than I can make, so I seldom make my own mics any more.
+The capsules are a bit “bright”, but the self-noise is quite low, they are very convenient and inexpensive.
+The Clippy mics are better built than I can make, so I seldom make my own mics anymore.
 I have both PIP and XLR versions of Clippy mics.

 Audio Technica AT2022.
 This is a stereo mic configured in an X-Y. It doesn’t require phantom power, so it can be used on most pro-sumer recorders.
 It creates decent stereo image in a single housing (at 90 or 120 degrees), rather than carry 2 different mics and figure out how to set them up to obtain the ideal stereo image.
 But it is a bit noisy, but when paired with a MicBooster preamp, it’s a nice, quiet mic.
-Recently one channel started cutting out, so I tend to use the Clippy mics instead.

 Audio Technica AT4022.
 I recently acquired these lovely sounding omni mics and tried using them in a DIY SASS.
 The mics are very sensitive to changing temperatures and humidity.
 I sent them back to Audio Technica, and after extensive testing, we concluded they were not good mics for the type of recording I do.
 I replaced the pair of AT4022 with a BP4025.